jgauffin/Griffin.Framework/src/Griffin.Framework/Griffin.Cqs/InversionOfControl/ReadMe.md

 ## Handlers

-A handler looks like any other class and can take a dependencies in the constructor:
+A handler looks like any other class and can take dependencies in the constructor.

+This example uses the [Data mapper](../../Griffin.Core/Data/Mapper) in Griffin Framework to store the item.

 ```csharp
 public class AccountActivatedHandler : IApplicationEventSubscriber<AccountActivated>